-Staff have the right to carry out their duties free from harassment or threats of harassment.
+Staff have the right to carry out their duties free from harassment or threats of harassment, which includes any form of sexual harassment.

 Examples of harassment may include:

 - Recording telephone conversations or meetings and publishing the information online or on social media. - Contacting staff using their personal details or social media presence such as Facebook, Instagram or LinkedIn. - Publishing information about staff online or other public domains such as their names or contact details. - Threatening to go to the press unless we meet your demands.